Metropolitan Museum of Art announced it was changing its entrance fee policies.

 So if you multiply that by the suggested admission fee of $25 you get a figure of over 167 million dollars annually.
 More than the 148 million dollars annual budget of the National Endowment of the Arts.
 For just one museum!
 And that doesn't even take into account the Association of Art Museum Directors 2016 report findings that show the actual average cost of serving art museum visitors is closer to $55 per person.
 So museums are already subsidizing the costs of visitation in most cases.

 • Beyond admissions prices and policies, does no-cost museum entry really provide the sort of universal access we would hope for?
 Check out this blog post by Colleen Dilenschneider for some data and links regarding that very question.
-(Spoiler alert: f
+(Spoiler alert: free admission is far from the engagement cure-all that some of its supporters believe it is.)

 So while I understand, on an emotional level, the pissed-off people shouting slogans or comparing The Met to Marie Antoinette on the Web, I'm afraid that alone isn't going to change the crappy, unsustainable business models of cultural institutions.